Stade Saint-Germain

-Stade Saint-Germainois, often known as Stade Saint-Germain, was a French football club founded on 21 June 1904.
+Stade Saint-Germanois, often known as Stade Saint-Germain, was a French football club founded on 21 June 1904.
 On 12 August 1970, it merged with Paris FC to form Paris Saint-Germain FC.
 It was based in the commune of Saint-Germain-en-Laye in the western suburbs of Paris.
 The club's badge was the town's coat of arms, with the cot, the fleur-de-lis and the date making reference to the commune being the birthplace of King Louis XIV.

 Before merging with Paris FC, Stade Saint-Germain's best performance in the Coupe de France was in 1968–69, when it reached the quarter-finals of the competition before losing to Olympique de Marseille.